filipp2000/Predicting-Urban-Heat-Island-UHI-effect/README.md

 # Predicting-Urban-Heat-Island-UHI-effect

 This project focuses on building a machine learning model that predicts the Urban Heat Island (UHI) Index for New York City by combining **satellite remote sensing (Sentinel-2)**, **building footprints**, and **weather station** data.
-We engineer multi-scale spatial features (100–750 m buffers) and train a supervised model (Random Forest) to estimate the UHI Index at target locations.
+We train a supervised model (Random Forest) to estimate the UHI Index at target locations.
 Developed for the 2025 EY Open Science AI &amp; Data Challenge to support sustainable urban planning.

 ## data